sensaid/Java9Webinar/README.md

-**Migration Migraine**
+**Java 9 Webinar**

-The examples demonstrate migrating a Java 8 project to Java 9 and beyond.
+The examples demonstrate migrating a Java multi module project to Java 9 and beyond.

 1. Building a multi-module Java 9 project by hand
 2. Building a multi-module Java 9 project using the maven jar and maven dependencies plugin